aws/eks-anywhere/docs/content/en/docs/concepts/cluster-topologies.md

 * `eksctl` CLI
 * Terraform
 * GitOps
-* `kubectl` CLI or similar tools that can communicate with the Kubernetes API
+* `kubectl` CLI to communicate with the Kubernetes API

 ## What’s the difference between a management cluster and a bootstrap cluster for EKS Anywhere?